What do you mean is it a different Trump doing this speech?

 Your purpose is to get little media hits here and there, show up now and then on national news, show up big on local news, making sure that your poll-driven, focused group message gets pounded and pounded and pounded.

-And while all this is going on, the candidate never has a chance to develop as a human being.
+And while all this is going on, the candidate never has a chance to develop as a human being because consultants turn them into robots.

 Consultants turn them into automatons whose first priority is not to screw up, whose first objective is to don't go out there and say something that you're going to be regretting.

-Don't make a gaff.
+Don't make a gaffe.

 Everything is defensive.